aws-samples/serverless-patterns/ses-lambda-sam/README.md

-# Receive email with Amazon SES and process them using an AWS Lambda function
+# Receive email with Amazon SES and process using an AWS Lambda function

 This sample project demonstrates how to receive email with Amazon SES and process them using AWS Lambda.